 • Science and Engineering

-Pre-professional programs in law and medicine are available, along with the Honors College and study abroad opportunities in more than 75 countries around the world.
+Pre-professional programs in Law and Medicine are available, along with the Honors College and study abroad opportunities in more than 65 places around the world.

 APPLICATION DEADLINES AND FEES: